jimdiroffii/bitburner-scripts/README.md

 - [x] Create a script that will connect to a server and root it.
 - [x] Create a script that will hack a server.
 - [x] Leave scripts running on home server

+### Day 2

+While we wait on our first scripts to start producing, we can play some other aspects of the game.
+Prior to further automation, let's get a basic job, and a single Hacknet node.
+The Hacknet node just earns some passive income while we start things up, and while we are not playing the game.
+Upgrading is expensive, but it may be worth getting the first level upgrades to speed up the passive income.
+Better that we just get a job (or perform crime) and start earning some money.
+I decided to start at Joe's Guns, and take some easy cash.
+I'll need the extra money to upgrade the home server and run more scripts as our two running scripts take up most of our current resources.
+With the job in hand, I upgraded the hacknet node to level 10, and earned our first $10k.
+We need $200k to buy a Tor router, and $1M to upgrade the home server to 16GB.
+This should happen fairly quickly as our scripts continue to run.

+- [x] Get a job at Joe's Guns
+- [x] Buy a Hacknet Node

+We've made it beyond hacking level 30 and have $100k in our account.
+The idea so far has been to automate the process of hacking new servers, and so far that goal has been successful.
+As we level up, new servers are showing up in our active scripts list.
+Each server just hacks itself.
+There is another way to approach the hacks, and that would be to use all available threads to hack a single server over and over again.
+That actually might be a faster way to earn quicker cash here in the early game.
+However, our current approach should start producing decent cash flow before too long, and we really want a better hacking algorithm anyways.
+So, before we get too ahead of ourselves, let's stick to this simple solution.
+There are many more aspects that need to be covered, like buying more servers, and gaining access to new programs.

+One thing that I would like to cover now, is a startup process.
+If bitburner breaks, or we break it with a script, we might need to kill all script to restart the game.
+To simplify this process, I'm going to create a simple startup file and loads our scripts for us.

+- [x] Create a startup script that loads our scripts.

+`startup.js` checks if the server lists exist, and creates and populates them if they don't.
+Then it starts up `conn.js`, and spawns `copyHacks.js`.
+Spawn will kill `startup.js`, wait a few seconds, then execute `copyHacks.js`. `copyHacks.js` will take care of running the hacks on the remote servers.